 subfield to 1 in S1G Capabilities element if the dot11FragmentBAOptionImplemented is true.
 Otherwise,

 the S1G STA shall set the Fragment BA Support subfield to 0.
-An S1G STA (known as the originator STA) with dot11FragmentBAOptionImplemented set to true sending frames to another S1G STA may use the Fragment BA procedure described in this section if it has received from the STA (known as the recipient STA) a frame that included an S1G Capabilities element with the Fragment BA Support subfield set to 1.
+An S1G STA (known as the originator STA) with dot11FragmentBAOptionImplemented set to true sending frames to another S1G STA shall use the Fragment BA procedure described in this section if it has received from the STA (known as the recipient STA) a frame that included an S1G Capabilities element with the Fragment BA Support subfield set to 1.
 Otherwise an S1G STA shall not use the Fragment BA procedure described in this section.
 Non-S1G STAs shall not use the Fragment BA procedure described in this section.